Loqsh/cavelab/README.md

 cd /project
 ```
-The following simple use case will run a Unet given parameters defined in hparams.json look for examples folder for more use cases
+The following simple use case will run a Unet given parameters defined in hparams.json look for examples folder for more use cases.
 ```
 import cavelab as cl
 hparams = cl.hparams(name="default") # Define hparam.json on main directory and provide parameters